carlhenrikrolf/microtonOS/README.md

 pip3 install . --use-pep517
 ```

-To set up the HifiBerry soundcard, copy these configuration files.
+To set up the HifiBerry DAC+ADC soundcard, copy these configuration files.
 ```bash
 sudo cp config/firmware/config.txt /boot/firmware/config.txt
 sudo cp config/etc/asound.conf /etc/
 ```
 Note that `config.txt` will be overwritten.
+`config.txt.` additionally overclocks the CPU to 3000.
+For other soundcard, the configurations would have to be different.
 Reboot for the changes to take effect.
 When using an audio application a red LED should be lit on the HifiBerry soundcard.